angelpinheiro/bikenance-app/README.md

     determine personalized wear thresholds for each component.
 If a component consistently wears out before the initially suggested threshold, the app adjusts the threshold accordingly for future maintenance notifications.

-## Architecture

-The app employs a clean-oriented architecture with MVVM in the UI layer.
-Use cases are implemented only when they encapsulate pertinent domain logic.

-The design follows an **"offline first"** approach, emphasizing the ability to access local data even when an internet connection is unavailable.
-Future iterations could incorporate the option for offline remote updates.

-**Tech stack**:

-- Jetpack Compose for modern UI development.
-- Room for local persistence
-- Ktor client for remote api communication
-- Hilt for Dependency Injection.
-- Firebase Cloud Messaging (FCM) for delivering push notifications.

-The app relies on a [kotlin backend](https://github.com/angelpinheiro/bikenance-backend) built with the Ktor framework.

 ## Artwork attribution